rksm/org-ai/README.md

 ![chat-gpt in org-mode](doc/org-ai-demo-1.gif)

-You can continue to type and press `C-c C-c` to create a conversation.
+You can continue to type and press `C-c C-c` to create a conversation. `C-g` will interrupt a running request.

 ### DALL-E in org-mode